cwuensch/MovieCutter/Readme_en.txt

 ====
 - Play, Pause, Forward, Rewind, Slow have the normal functions.
 - Stop:		Stops the playback.
 Since the MovieCutter only works with playback, the OSD is hidden.
 - Exit:		Hides the OSD.
-The TAP will continue to run in the background.
+The TAP will continue to run in the background and react to all keys.
+Press again to deactivate MovieCutter.
 - Up / Down:	Go to the next or previous segment.
 The jump is executed with an at about 1 sec. delay to allow you to select another segment.
 - Green:	Add a new segment marker at the current playback position.
 Since the beginning and end of the file already contain an invisible marker, the first segment marker divides the file in two parts.
 - Red:		Deletes the closest segment marker.